Social Justice, Identity, and Language in Oaxaca:

 Email Dr. Potowski at kimpotow@uic.edu to discuss what topic you might study.

-• Faculty in the UIC Study Abroad Office, in the UIC Spanish Department, and at the Ollin Tlahtoalli Center are committed to creating rewarding, inclusive, and safe experiences for all of our students.
+• Faculty in the UIC Study Abroad Office, in the UIC Spanish Department, and at school in Oaxaca are committed to creating rewarding, inclusive, and safe experiences for all of our students.
 One of our 2022 participants said this:

 “I think Oaxaca in particular is special in that it provides safe spaces for queer expression, and in some instances even centers it.
 Learning about the muxe community contributed to my decision to go.
 Many of the other students on the trip were in the LGBTQ+ community, too, so I felt very comfortable and empowered to talk about how these issues intersected with our cultural and family backgrounds.”